xingfanxia/grail_card_game/README.md

 ##### Flow

-1. Gen player objs
+1. Gen player objs, card objs and shuffle them into deck
 2. Randonize player teams
 3. Randomnize player orders(positions)
-4. for each player: show 3 chars to pick and attach char to player
+4. for each player: show 3 chars to pick and attach char to player, then feed 4 cards to hand
 5. for each player: run his round

 ##### Also needs to handle: